artefactual/atom-docs/user-manual/import-export/csv-import.rst

 ..
 SEEALSO::

    * :ref:`ead-actors-import`
+   * CSV validation - :ref:`csv-validation-event-io`

 .. _csv-descriptions-digital-objects:

 Digital object-related import columns
 -------------------------------------

 As of AtoM 2.1, two new columns have been added to the :ref:`ISAD <isad-template>` and :ref:`RAD <rad-template>` CSV import
 templates: ``digitalObjectPath`` and ``digitalObjectURI``.
 These columns will allow you to link or upload a :term:`digital object` and attach it to the new